-After you have gained a strong foundation of knowledge in biological science theories and practices, you may take electives in areas such as ecological or evolutionary biology, developmental biology, molecular and cellular biology, physiology, neurobiology and anatomy.
+After you have gained a strong foundation of knowledge in biological science theories and practices, you may take electives the following areas:

 If you are interested in pursuing a career in education, the Department of Biological Sciences also partners with the College of Education to award teaching degrees.

-We also offer a combined bachelor’s + master’s degree program in Biological Sciences and a combined bachelor’s + master’s in Biological Sciences and Secondary Education Biological Sciences.
-Both of these combined degree programs allow you to complete a bachelor's degree and a graduate degree in as few as five years.
+We also offer a combined bachelor’s and master’s degree program in Biological Sciences as well as a combined bachelor’s and master’s in Biological Sciences and Secondary Education Biological Sciences.
+Both of these combined degree programs allow you to complete a bachelor’s degree and a graduate degree in as few as five years.

-98 percent of 2017 Biological Sciences graduates were employed, continuing their education or not seeking employment after graduation.
+of Biological Sciences graduates were employed, continuing their education or not seeking employment after graduation.